enzodesena/covid-genome-matlab-parser/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License.
+The data and the sofware are provided as they are without warranty of any kind (see [LICENSE.md](LICENSE.md) for details).